rjkerrison/lab-welcome-to-france-game/readme.md

 }
 ```

-The full list of collectibles as class names are as follows:
+The full list of collectibles as class names are provided as follows:

 ```js
 const collectibles = [